Bitcoin Runes Protocol Explained

 The growing attention and accessibility of Runes could lead to greater global adoption, aligning with Bitcoin’s mission.

 Runes can provide a secure and reliable platform for creating tokens and conducting transactions.
-By using the UTXO model for on-chain data storage, it reduces the risk of vulnerabilities.
+Its use of the UTXO model for on-chain data storage reduces the risk of vulnerabilities.

 Additionally, the UTXO-based structure of Runes enhances resistance to reorganizations—situations where the Bitcoin network must choose between different transaction histories.
 This resistance ensures that Runes transactions remain stable and are less impacted by changes in the Bitcoin network's transaction history.